osteele/p5-server/README.md

 `p5 screenshot my-sketch.html` works for an HTML sketch; `p5 screenshot my-sketch` works for a single-sketch directory.

 Run `p5 screenshot --help` for a list of options.
-Options are supported to set the output filename and the number of the starting frame, and to specify the browser.
+There are options to set the output filename, the number of the starting frame, the pixel density, the canvas dimensions, and the browser (Safari, Chrome, Firefox, or Edge).

 Note: The sketch will run for a few frames after the requested screenshot.